ssvlabs/ssv-keys/README.md

 Library and CLI to work with the ETH keystore file:
 1. Parse the private key using the keystore password,
 2. Use the private key to get shares for operators
 3. Build the payload for the transaction

 ## Installation

-Developer use:
+This installation requires NodeJS on your machine.
+You can download it [here](https://nodejs.org/en/download/).

+Once you have installed NodeJS, follow instructions:

 ```bash
 git clone https://github.com/bloxapp/ssv-keys.git